bmcmcm/Invoke-Threaded/README.md

 $param.Add("Count",1)

 #Invoke test.ps1 against the computer names collected
-$results = Invoke-ScriptThreaded -ScriptFile $script -ScriptTargetList $computers.name -ScriptParameters $param
+$results = Invoke-Threaded -ScriptFile $script -TargetList $computers.name -ParametersToPass $param
 $results | Out-GridView
 ```

 ### $test.ps1 example
-What if the computer name didn't exist in the Invoke-FunctionThreaded example above?
+What if the computer name didn't exist in the Invoke-Threaded example above?
 Either the results would be inconsistent with an error message in the middle of formatted results, or the result would be null, returning nothing.
-In either case, it wouldn't be clear which computer name was bad.
-Invoke-ScriptFileThreaded can take care of this problem if the target script is written to handle such issues.
+In either case, it wouldn't be clear which computer name failed.
+This problem can be avoided if the target script is written to handle such issues.
+For example, the script below returns the successes and failures:

 ```
 Param(
     [Parameter(Mandatory=$true,ValueFromPipeline = $true)]
     [string]$ComputerName,
     [Parameter(Mandatory=$false,ValueFromPipeline = $false)]
-    [string]$Count = 3
+    [string]$Count = 1
     )

 $returnResult = "" | Select-Object TargetName,TargetIPV4,PingTime